vamping111/terraform-provider-testmark/website/docs/d/ami.html.markdown

 ## Argument Reference

 * `owners` - (Required) List of image owners to limit search.
-At least 1 value must be specified.
+At least one value must be specified.
-  Valid values: the CROC Cloud project ID or `self`.
+  Valid items are the project ID (`project@customer`) or `self`.
 * `most_recent` - (Optional) If more than one result is returned, use the most recent image.
 * `executable_users` - (Optional) Limit search to project with *explicit* launch permission on the image.
-Valid items are the CROC Cloud project ID or `self`.
+  Valid items are the project ID (`project@customer`), `all` or `self`.

 * `filter` - (Optional) One or more name/value pairs to filter.

 For more information about filtering, see the [EC2 API documentation][describe-images].

-* `name_regex` - (Optional) A regex string to apply to the image list returned by CROC Cloud.
-This allows more advanced filtering not supported from the CROC Cloud API.
-This filtering is done locally on what CROC Cloud returns, and could have a performance impact if the result is large.
-It is recommended to combine this with other options to narrow down the list CROC Cloud returns.
+* `name_regex` - (Optional) A regex string to apply to the image list returned by the EC2 API.
+  This allows more advanced filtering.
+It is done locally on what the EC2 API returns, and could have a performance impact if the result is large.
+  It is recommended to combine this with other options to narrow down the list the EC2 API returns.

 ~> **NOTE:** If more or less than a single match is returned by the search, Terraform will fail.
 Ensure that your search is specific enough to return